What are SARMs?

 Prohormones were the first ones introduced to the market.
 However, steroids or testosterone supplements don’t have the muscle growth effects of authentic steroids and they carry the same adverse side effects making them unsafe for human use.

 SARMS are more of an upgrade of anabolic steroids.
-It can be administered orally, minimizing the effects in testosterone blood levels.
-SARMS are also believed to cure various diseases which steroids and other medicines treated earlier.
+It can be administered orally, minimizing the effects of testosterone blood levels.
+SARMS are also believed to cure various diseases in which steroids and other medicines treated earlier.
 It also shows promise to replace androgen which can yield similar desirable results on muscle tissue as steroids.

-According to a study conducted by the World Anti-doping Agency (WADA), approximately tenth of the worlds athletic population uses SARMS (particularly Ostarine) to enhance their body and performance (which is considered a safe performance boost).
+According to a study conducted by the World Anti-doping Agency (WADA), approximately tenth of the world’s athletic population uses SARMS (particularly Ostarine) to enhance their body and performance (which is considered a safe performance boost).

 Studies have shown the ability of SARMs to increase muscle and bone mass dramatically in animals while having no adverse impact on the prostate.
 Phase I trials of SARMs in humans have also reported significant increases in lean muscle mass.
 The two most talked about SARMs among bodybuilders are SARM S-4 a.k.a.
 Acetamidoxolutamide and SARM S-1: a.k.a.
 Ostarine or MK 2866.

 How Do SARMS Work?

 As we age, our endurance, power and skeletal muscle mass deteriorate due to the loss of type 2 muscle fibers.
 This hinders individuals to function normally.
 With SARMS, skeletal muscle mass and strength in androgen-deficient people can be enhanced.